georgeyounes/CRIMP/README.md

 Total number of time intervals that define each ToA: 94
 ```

 This command only requires an event file to run.
 The '-tc' flag defines the total number of counts that should be accumulated for each ToA (in this case 10000 counts).
-The '-wt' flag enforces a maximum amount of time (in days) during which to accumulate '-tc'.
+The '-wt' flag enforces the maximum wait time between GTIs before starting a new ToA (in days).
 The '-el' and '-eh' flags are the same as above.
 The '-of' defines the name of the output file, in this case "timIntToAs_1e2259.txt".
 Two more output files are created, a simple '.log' file, and an intermediary '_bunches.txt' file which can be ignored.

 The NICER warning above can be safely ignored.
 It will be covered when detailed documentation is made available.